 - Public Speaking

 Applications for admission are submitted online through the WSU Graduate School.
-Deadline is January 31, 2020.
-The MS CPD admits for Fall semester only.
+Deadline is January 31 every year.
+The MS CPD admits for fall semester only.

 Required materials include:

 - WSU Graduate School Application

 - TOEFL, IELTS or MELAB scores, if applicable (Minimum scores and English language proficiency waivers)

 Acceptance into the MS CPD is based on meeting the admissions criteria, a student’s readiness for the program as judged by the Admissions Committee, and the availability of quality supervised practice sites for the clinical, food management, and community rotations.